lintangbhanu/Backend-ReCratify/README.md

     <details>
     <summary>Databse Exported File</summary>
     You can use exported file for your database.
-You can download the exported file [HERE](https://drive.google.com/drive/u/0/folders/17_NQBv8v-1qhB8Oj34ALxPJyDtXi4adK)
+You can download the exported file <a href="https://drive.google.com/file/d/1CLu3uy8VBCzewzWjKV1OjT7StjRDzmBn/view?usp=sharing">HERE</a>
     </details>

 5. Start the server